 See what some of our recent graduate students say about it:

-Dave Armstrong (recent Dphil graduate student) ‘The Department of materials has world class research facilities and friendly approachable academic staff.
-I remove have found this made for a lively and stimulating environment to work in.
+Dave Armstrong (recent DPhil graduate student, now RAEng Fellow in the Department) ‘The Department of Materials has world class research facilities and friendly approachable academic staff.
+I have found this made for a lively and stimulating environment to work in.
 Graduates are well provided for, with regular social events and opportunities to gain teaching experience.
-While a graduate I remove had the opportunity to present my work at several major international conferences.
+While a graduate I had the opportunity to present my work at several major international conferences.
 The college system provides an excellent environment for social, cultural and sporting facilities.’

-John Murphy (recent DPhil graduate) describes the Department as 'an extremely stimulating place to work.
+John Murphy (recent DPhil graduate, now Associate Professor at University of Warwick) describes the Department as 'an extremely stimulating place to work.
 The size of the Department and its research focus allows students, research fellows and academics with different backgrounds to interact frequently to solve problems in the wide range of fields of which materials science is comprised.
 The research facilities and opportunities available in Oxford make it an excellent place to study for a doctorate'.

-Sarah Haigh (recent DPhil graduate) ‘The Department has some of the best training and facilities in the country and is a very friendly place to work.
+Sarah Haigh (recent DPhil graduate, now Lecturer at University of Manchester) ‘The Department has some of the best training and facilities in the country and is a very friendly place to work.
 During my DPhil I have had the opportunity to teach undergraduates and help out on regular open days.
 The college system is also a bonus of studying at Oxford - as a graduate your college provides you with a great social life.
 Whilst at Linacre I tried knitting, attended courses in yoga and Pilates, and rowed for the college (despite not being especially 'sporty').’

-Ling Ge (recent DPhil graduate) 'I came to the Department of Materials as a Clarendon scholar from China.
+Ling Ge (recent DPhil graduate, now at Imperial College) 'I came to the Department of Materials as a Clarendon scholar from China.
 The Department offers a wide range of cutting edge research projects.
 Working in an interdisciplinary field led me to collaborate with experimental physicists, chemists and other theoreticians as well as presenting at top international conferences.
 The college system and various societies provide wonderful facilities for our extracurricular activities at every level.
 For example, I danced for the university salsa team, played table tennis for the varsity, and rowed for my college.’

 What happens after a DPhil?